i11g/Continuous-Integration-Pipeline-Using-GitHub-Actions/README.md

 * [License](#license)

 ## General Information
-This is a project on development of CI pipeline on a Web App using GitHub Actions.
+This is a project on development of CI workflow on a Web App using GitHub Actions for testing automation.

 ## Technologies Used
 - Java Script;